mdrhmn/react-dj-todoapp/README.md

 $ python manage.py runserver
 ```

-Test whether both the UI and API requests are working or not.
+Test whether both the UI and API requests are working or not. <br><br>

 ## Deploying the Web App using Heroku